flurin-sch/FoDS-G2A-submission/Readme.md

 # Semesterproject FoDS

+Link to the GitHub repository:

 ## General remarks

-Before running any code please import the data from Moodle and save it in the folder 'data'.
+Before running any code please import the data from Moodle and save it in a folder 'data'.
+Please create a folder 'output' that will store any figures created by the notebooks.

 Packages needed: